 Placing the Order

 In all, Erin got two sets of wedding invites (200 of the main wedding invite and envelopes, 200 RSVP cards and 100 of the local reception invite and envelopes) for $184.72.
-(And when you factor in the cost of the illustration used in the invitation – which was about $20 – it was close to $200 total.)
+(And when you make the cost factor.illustration used in the invitation – which was about $20 – it was close to $200 total.)
 The site was running a 25% discount on invitations, and I signed up for a designer account, which when approved, gave me a coupon code toward my first purchase.

-When using a new site, always sign up for newsletters or free loyalty accounts, and of course do an online search for coupon codes.
+When using a new site, always sign up for newsletters or free loyalty accounts, and of course search online for coupon codes.

 Allow a week turnaround for printing and delivery, and keep in mind that it’s customary to send the invitation six weeks before the ceremony.

-The only regret we had was that the envelopes were not the same paper as the invitations and felt cheap.
+We only regretted that the envelopes were not paper like the invitations and felt cheap.
 The “soft white” color was not the same as the whiteness of the envelopes, so beware of this is you order from them, and any other online printer that includes envelopes automatically.
 If you ordered the high-end paper like metallics, they did have envelopes to match.
 If that detail is important to you, you might have to order somewhere else or purchase your own paper and matching envelopes and send to the printer to use (this is an option with several printers).

 But Erin was still happy overall, and we agreed that the envelope is what people throw away.
 The invitation is what they’ll remember.
 And Erin added a really cool touch to her invitations to ensure that it wasn’t quickly tossed.
-On the back on the wedding invitation we included a photo of her and Eric from their professional engagement portrait session.
-It printed beautifully and now her friends and family have a photo they can keep of the couple.
-The cost to print on the backside was nominal and she saved a lot of money by not developing pictures separately.
+On the back on the wedding invitation we professional engagement portrait session included a photo of her and Eric.
+It is beautifully printed and now her friends and family have a picture they can keep of the couple.
+The cost of printing on the back was nominal, and it saved a considerable amount of money by not having to make the pictures separately.